 You make money from your customers, but you spend money to get and keep them, between marketing costs and employee labor.
 One way to reduce how much you spend to get and keep customers is to implement a tiered pricing model.

-According to Churn Buster’s guide, How Smart Pricing Tiers Improve Retention, a tiered pricing model, when designed correctly, allows you to naturally upsell to customers while simultaneously building retention.
+How Smart Pricing Tiers Improve Retention, a tiered pricing model, when designed correctly, allows you to naturally upsell to customers while simultaneously building retention.
 They explain:

 “Product tiers are a huge key to long-term customer retention and success.
 But, they have to be designed to provide value first.
 When that’s the case, upsells happen more naturally, with a lot less friction.”